 Like any bedding, sleeping bags can often hold a special place in our heart.
 They do, after all, hold us tight at night, keep us warm in winter and to some, they can even act as a protection barrier from those unknown open spaces.

 Many of us hope this cosy relationship will last for many years to come and, with the right care, our sleeping bags may very well be in it for the long haul.
-All they require is a little TLC and a gentle clean from time to time and a little.
+All they require is a little TLC and a gentle clean from time to time.

 With these care and cleaning tips, you and your sleeping bag could camp happily ever after.